 Whichever is GREATEST!

 Do not be misled by the term "Billed kW" as may be listed on your utility bill.
-This term is generically used only to indicate the reading value that rates are being applied to, not whether its kW or kVA as they would have you believe.
+This term is generically used only to indicate the reading value that rates are being applied to, not whether its kW or kVA.

 Although "Billed kW" seems to infer that the demand is based on kW, this number may in fact be either the kW reading or 90% of the kVA reading depending on which is the largest and being used for billing purposes.